shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2025-02-10-neural_dssm.md

 ***

-In this notebook we will look at how to use a neural network approach to recommendations
+In this notebook we will look at how to use a neural network approach to making recommendations

-- Implicit feedback will be used
+- The user/item pairings are the main source of data used to create recommendations
 - Scalar product of both the **`user_id`** and **`item_id`** embeddings will be our relevancy scores
 - User film interactions will be **`positive`** feedback & negative samples which will be created randomly are our **`negative`** samples
 - The dataset is split into two, **`train`** will be used to train a model on historical user data, **`test`** will be used to provide user recommendations
 - What we will be telling the model is to learn and differentiate between the films they actually watched apart from those they haven’t (ideally)
-- We have already looked at DSSM in a **[previous notebook ](https://shtrausslearning.github.io/notebooks/course_recsys/dssm-towers)** , well be simplifying things a little here!
+- We have already looked at **`DSSM`** in a **[previous notebook ](https://shtrausslearning.github.io/notebooks/course_recsys/dssm-towers)** , well be simplifying things a little here, not including user and item features and will keep things more simple.
--

 ***

 <!-- more -->